McNopper/ZeroInfinity/README.md

 $$[x_0, x_1] = \{ x_0 = a \cdot b | b \in [a, b[ \land x_1 = a \cdot b | a \in ]a, b] \}$$

+*Note:*
+GitHub can not properly resolve the above curly brackets.
+They are invisible on GitHub.
+Please use e.g. Visual Studio Code to display properly.

 ### Interval arithmetic operators

 *ToDo:*